CASH Program (Free tax prep)

 • The goals of the preliminary report are to educate the public, develop support for legal and policy changes we seek, and obtain your input to guide us in our preparation of a second report to be issued later this year.

 We recognize that even though you may have an interest in the subject, you may not have the time to read the full report.
-Please also see an overview of the report in English and in Spanish.

 Get Involved